samuelmtimbo/unit/README.md

 2. Open a pull request explaining the problem and solution;
 3. Iterate over it to make sure the change is positive and aligned with unit's design and vision.

-The unit project has nearly infinite space for creative freedom, invention, and intimacy, which is what motivated me and made the it possible.
+The unit project has nearly infinite space for creative freedom, invention, and intimacy, which is what motivated me and made it possible.

-Ultimately, the goal is for everyone to have an easy to use, powerful and flexible visual system where one can build anything with absolute freedom, without ever having leave it.
+Ultimately, the goal is for everyone to have an easy to use, powerful, customizable and flexible visual system where one can build anything with absolute freedom, without ever having leave it.

 ## Community